Portugal at a Glance

-Moving to Portugal: Country Overview
+Portugal: A Country Overview

-After moving to Portugal, you will find yourself in Europe’s westernmost country, bordered to the west by the Atlantic Ocean, to the north and east by Spain, and to the south – in the Algarve region, a popular place both for tourists and expats moving to Portugal – by the Mediterranean Sea.
+After moving to Portugal, you will find yourself in Europe’s westernmost country, bordered to the west by the Atlantic Ocean, to the north and east by Spain, and to the south – in the Algarve region, a popular place both for tourists and expats – by the Mediterranean Sea.
 Most of the northern and eastern part of the elongate country, fairly evenly split in the middle by the Tagus River, is rather mountainous terrain.

-Unsurprisingly, chances are that expatriates moving to Portugal will probably take up employment in the tertiary sector – Lisbon’s city’s main economic driving force and also one of the main factors that helped make the region the wealthiest of the entire nation.
+Unsurprisingly, chances are that expatriates moving to Portugal will probably take up employment in the tertiary sector – Lisbon’s main economic driving force and also one of the main factors that helped make the region the wealthiest of the entire nation.
 Apart from economic considerations, there is, of course, also a cultural side to your move to Portugal.
 Apart from a wealth of museums, parks, and monuments, Lisbon exudes an aura of history.
 This is not only apparent in the beautiful architecture of the city, which combines elements of various schools and epochs, from baroque to postmodern.

 Porto, frequently and incorrectly also called Oporto, is probably the first city that springs to mind not only for tourists, but also a large number of people who could imagine moving to Portugal.
 Little wonder, as one of the nation’s most famous exports, port wine, originated in the area.
 Needless to say, however, that the city has a lot more in store than fortified wine.

 Just like Lisbon, the actual city area and population numbers of Porto are relatively small.
 Again, just like Lisbon, Porto compensates for this fact with a huge metropolitan area, the second largest in the entire country.
 The city and its surroundings may even be the most interesting places for expats interested in moving to Portugal, as the economy in the northern part of the country, where Porto is located, arguably has the most diverse economic profile in terms of sectors, companies, and products.
-With the city as the unrivalled economic heart of the region, opportunities and incentives for expats to move to Portugal’s northwestern shore abound in Porto.